Jajszczur/GACD-CourseProject/README.md

 -  Each variable is in one column.
 -  Each observation is in a different row.
 -  The file includes a row with variable names.
--  Vrunariable names are human readable.
+-  Variable names are human readable.

 The variables in the tidy data set are: